madmachineio/mm-sdk/IDEIntegration.md

 3. `mm-sdk/usr/mm/mm get --info name` to get the project name.
 If this command returns error, then the project is broken.
 The IDE should alert and quit.

-## Get the SD card status and show the result in the IDE

-This action should be done in a standalone thread periodically so it would not block the main thread, the interval should be tested

-1. `cd` into the project directory
-2. `mm-sdk/usr/mm/mm get --info usb`

 ## Build a project

 1. `cd` into the project directory